 He personally conducted training for the Israeli elite forces and further developed Krav Maga while working with his students.

 The techniques imparted by Imi and the abilities and courage of the elite forces improved the fighting systems and operations of Israel.

-In fact, it’s so popular for women now that it’s almost the no1 go-to self-defense course, and with good reason as you can read here.
+In fact, it’s so popular for women these days, that it’s almost the number one go-to self-defense course, and with good reason, as you can read here.